7015 Statesman, Williamsburg, Virginia 23188

 Colonial Heritage is a gated, award-winning 55+ community on 700 rolling acres in lovely Williamsburg, Virginia.
 Construction began in 2004 and continues today.
 Out build out, the development should have 1,800 single family homes and attached homes.

 All of Colonial Heritage's properties are built by Lennar and feature single-level living.
-The designs are open and airy, and the 17 floor plans range from approximately 1,366 square feet to 2,825 square feet with two to three bedrooms and two to four baths.
+The designs are open and airy, and the 17 floor plans range from approximately 1,366 square feet to 5,025 square feet with two to five bedrooms and two to five baths.
 Some residences are part of the "Everything's Included" series in which stainless steel appliances and granite countertops are standard.
 In other homes, upgrades are extra.
 Exteriors are brick and vinyl with a pitched roof, recessed entry and attached two or three car garage.

-Prices start in the high-$200,000s.
-HOA fees are about $260 to $270 per month.
-Please verify these prices with a Realtor as they are bound to change over time.
+Prices start in the high-$300,000s, although a home in the $200,000s occasionally comes on the market.
+The HOA is $280 per month, plus a $5,040 buy-in fee.
+Please verify this with a Realtor as prices are bound to change over time.

 The 18-hole, championship golf course, designed by Arthur Hills, winds its way through neighborhoods, giving may homeowners a fairway view.
 The pride and joy of this development, though, is the huge 25,000 square foot Heritage Clubhouse.
 It houses restaurants, a billiards room, a grand ballroom, an arts and crafts room, a woodworking shop, a card room, a lounge and a library with computers.
 Residents also enjoy the 7,500 square foot athletic club with indoor and outdoor pools and tennis courts.
 A full time activities director ensures a packed events calendar.